Corvimae/Plume/CoreEngine/CoreScript.md

 #### require_relative

 IronRuby does not support `require_relative`.
-CoreEngine automatically includes all parent directories in your module as search directories, so your `require` can just include the filename.
+CoreEngine searches for any files named by `require` starting in the root module directory (i.e. the folder holding all installed modules), and thus all `requires` should have a relative path starting from that point.

+For example, requiring `MapTile` from the `Core` module would be done using:

+    require 'Core/Entities/MapTile'

 #### Speed Concerns